rails/rails/guides/source/4_0_release_notes.md

 *   `ConfirmationValidator` error messages will attach to `:#{attribute}_confirmation` instead of `attribute`.

-*   Added `ActiveModel::Model`, a mixin to make Ruby objects work with Action Pack out of the box.
+*   Added `ActiveModel::BasicModel`, a mixin to make Ruby objects work with Action Pack out of the box.

 *   `ActiveModel::Errors#to_json` supports a new parameter `:full_messages`.